Rajambal (1951 film): Production

 The film was produced by V. C. Subbaraman and M. Radhakrishnan together with R. M. Krishnaswamy who also directed the film and handled the cinematography.
 C. V. Raju and Paul G. Yadav did the editing.
 The screenplay was based on a stage play with the same name written by J. R. Rangaraju.
 Dialogues were penned by A. T. Krishnaswamy.
 T. V. Sarma was in charge of art direction while the choreography was done by Kumar.
 Still photography was done by R. N. Nagaraja Rao.
 The film was processed at Vijaya laboratory.

-This film is the debut for R. S. Manohar whose real-life name was R. S. Lakshminarasimhan.
+This film is the debut for R. S. Manohar.
 He was working in the Postal Department and was acting in stage dramas as an amateur artiste.

 This is the second version of the stage play.
 It was filmed earlier in 1935 with the same title, Rajambal directed by A. Narayanan.

-Trivia
+Censorship

-Film historian Randor Guy says when the producer went to renew the certificate, the then Regional Censor Officer G. T. Sastri, who was the toughest ever censor officer, not only refused to renew the certificate but also asked to surrender the negatives of the film as the subject of the story "was illegal, immoral and anti-social!"
+Film historian Randor Guy says when the producer went to renew the certificate, the then Regional Censor Officer G. T. Sastri, who was the toughest ever censor officer, not only refused to renew the certificate but also asked to surrender the negatives of the film as the subject of the story "was illegal, immoral and anti-social".

 Soundtrack

 Music for songs was composed by M. S. Gnanamani while background score was by S. Balachander.
-The lyrics were penned by A. Maruthakasi and Ku.
-Sa.
-Krishnamoorthy.
-Singers are S. Balachander and K. Sarangapani while the playback singers are A. M. Rajah, V. N. Sundaram, Thiruchi Loganathan, M. L. Vasanthakumari, P. Leela and A. G. Rathnamala.

 Reception

-The film fared moderately at the box office and is "Remembered for R. S. Manohar’s film debut, ‘Veena’ Balachandar’s performance and background score and for being the first production of RMK."
+The film fared moderately at the box office.
+According to Randor Guy, it is "Remembered for R. S. Manohar’s film debut, ‘Veena’ Balachandar’s performance and background score and for being the first production of RMK."